Bachelor of Pharmacy

 - To train competent graduates who are able to generate new research findings in the technical, pharmaceutical and clinical aspects in order to improve the health care service.

 - To train graduates who have a high level of professionalism, commitment, is trustworthy, self-confident and with sound knowledge in the discipline of pharmacy, and who have strong academic foundation to further specialise in any field of pharmacy.

-A pass in the IIUM Matriculation Centre’s final examination with CGPA of not less than 3.5 and fulfilling all other requirements for promotion to the first year of a degree programME at IIUM;
+A pass in the IIUM Centre for Foundation Studies final examination with a minimum CGPA of 3.0, obtain a minimum of B for Chemistry subjects and fulfilling all other requirements for promotion to the first year of a degree programme at IIUM;

-Any other qualifications from institutions recogniSed by IIUM
+Any other qualifications from institutions recognised by Pharmacy Board Malaysia and IIUM.

 ROLES IN HEALTH OF THE COMMUNITY